 C-1.
 To Enable CrossFireX Function

 After installing the graphics card driver in the operating system, go to the Catalyst Control Center.
-Browse to Performance\AMD CrossFireX Configurations and ensure the Enable CrossFireX[TM] check box is selected and click Apply.
+Browse to the CrossFireX menu and ensure the Enable CrossFireX[TM] check box is selected.

 C-2.
 To Enable SLI Function